 Axes and domain members (also sometimes referred to as 'axis members' or 'members') are elements that are mainly used to disclose information for line items from different aspects, such as the disaggregation of the information for line items into different product types, categories, classes and maturities.
 The axis is the specific aspect being considered.
 An axis includes one or more components (called members) which share the common accounting or economic meaning defined by that axis.
 For example, 'Investment properties' as a line item can be used to tag numbers that refer to various classes of investment properties.
-In this case the 'Classes of investment properties [axis]' dimension can be applied to differentiate between investment properties of the class 'Investment properties in exploitation', using the element 'Investment properties in exploitation [member]' and of the class 'Investment properties in development' using the element 'Investment properties in development [member]'.
+In this case the 'Classes of investment properties [axis]' dimension can be applied to differentiate between investment properties of the class 'Investment properties in exploitation', using the element 'Investment properties in exploitation,' using the element 'Investment properties in exploitation', using the element 'Investment properties in exploitation [member]' and of the class 'Investment properties in development' using the element 'Investment properties in development [member]'.
 It is important to note that members and axes cannot be used on their own, but are used together with line items to mark up disclosures.
 Moreover, the same piece of information can be tagged using a line item only or a line item together with a dimension member.
 For example, the item 'Land and buildings' can be marked up using the line item 'Land and buildings' or using the line item 'Property, plant and equipment' in conjunction with the domain members 'Land and buildings' [member]' of the axis 'Classes of property, plant and equipment [axis]'.